Let’s see how to use WebSockets in C# without using libraries, only with the standard code and functionalities available in .NET.

-WebSockets are a technology that allows bidirectional real-time communication between a server and a client through a single TCP/IP channel.
+WebSockets are a technology that enables real-time bidirectional communication between a server and a client over a single TCP/IP channel.

 Unlike HTTP requests, WebSockets maintain a persistent connection between the client and the server.
 This allows for faster and bidirectional communication.

 C# provides native support for WebSockets through the System.Net.WebSockets namespace.
-Although it is possible to use native C# WebSockets, using them “bare” is a real pain.
+Although it’s possible to use C#‘s native WebSockets, using them “raw” is a real pain.

-But, in case anyone needs it, here is an example of code.
-As an explanatory exercise of how it works, it’s not bad.
-Even if it’s just to appreciate the libraries we will see in future posts (you have the links below).
+But, in case someone needs it, here’s a code example.
+As an exercise to explain the operation, it’s not bad.
+If only to later appreciate the libraries we’ll see in upcoming posts (you have the links below).

-Let’s look at the necessary code to create a WebSocket communication in C# between a server and client.
+Let’s see the necessary code to create a WebSocket communication in C# between a server and a client.

 Server Example